DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 3. An example call for each function you are contributing

 ## Submitting a Pull Request
-Once all of the above steps are completed, your unit tests are all passing, and you are able to succesfully build *msspacakges* on your local machine, it's now time to submit a pull request.
+Once all of the above steps are completed, your unit tests are all passing, and you are able to succesfully build *devex_sdk* on your local machine, it's now time to submit a pull request.

 Pull requests are easy to complete on CodeCommit.
 Perform the following steps: